utrad-ical/circus-docs/docs/dev/cs/custom-display.md

 type FeedbackReport<T> = ValidFeedbackReport<T> | InvalidFeedbackReport;
 ```

-The mechanism is similar to the plain [controlled component pattern](https://reactjs.org/docs/forms.html) in that you have to report data changes using a passed callback, but `initialValue` will not be updated between re-renders.
-That is, you have to manage the current feedback data inside your display's state.
+The mechanism is different from the plain [controlled component pattern](https://reactjs.org/docs/forms.html) in that `initialValue` will not be updated between re-renders.
+That is, you have to manage the current feedback data the user is editing inside your display's state, as an [uncontrolled component](https://reactjs.org/docs/uncontrolled-components.html).

-Make sure to **call `onFeedbackChange` on initial render**.
-It tells the CIRCUS system that your display wants to collect user feedback.
-And report the validation status whenever your current feedback data inside your display changes, which can be done using `useEffect(..., [currentFeedback])`.
-On the other hand, if your display doesn't need to collect feedback, simply avoid calling `onFeedbackChange`.
+To tell the CIRCUS system that your display wants to collect users' feedback, **call `onFeedbackChange` on initial render**.
+Then, whenever the user makes an edit to your display, report its validation status using `onFeedbackChange`, usually in combination with `useEffect(..., [currentFeedback])`.
+For example, if you want your display to collect a score from 1 to 5 from a user, first call `onFeedbackChange({ value: false, error: 'Input your evaluation' })` on initial render.
+Manage the selection state typically using the `useState` hook, and when the user selects their score, call something like `onFeedbackChange({ valid: true, valie: 4 })`.

+If your display doesn't need to collect feedback at all, simply avoid calling `onFeedbackChange`.
+CIRCUS CS allows the user to register the feedback when no display is blocking it by the `valid: false` status.

-You can return any data as feedback as long as they are JSON-serializable.
-Do not return non-serializable data such as `Date`, `Map` or `symbol`.
+You can report any data as feedback as long as they are JSON-serializable.
+Do not return non-serializable data such as a `Date`, `Map` or symbol.

 This is a sample display which collects numerical feedback (greater than 3) from the user.